 WHEN TO GO

 Peru is very rich in many varieties of things and each of these regions has its own tradition and its own gastronomy.
 Examples of particular gastronomic dishes being as followed:

-- CAUSAS Potato dishes come in all manner of scrumptious form in Peru, but none as sculptural as these incredible potato salads, constructed in a rainbow of colors and stuffed full of vegetables, seafood and children.
+- CAUSAS: Potato dishes come in all manner of scrumptious form in Peru, but none as well sculptured as these incredible potato salads, constructed in a rainbow of colors and stuffed full of vegetables, seafood and chicken.

-- CUY The Andes most famous contribution to the world of animal protein: the guinea pig, small, flavorful, with just the right amount of fatty crispness, Cusco.
-Is the spot to nibble on these.
+- CUY: The Andes most famous contribution to the world of animal protein: the guinea pig.
+It's small and flavorful, with just the right amount of fatty crispness.
+Cusco is the place to try cuy.

 GETTING TO AND FROM

 From Lima Airport 'Aeropuerto Internacional de Jorge Chávez', the principal domestic destinations are Arequipa, Ayacucho, Cajamarca, Chiclayo, Cusco, Iquitos, Juliaca, Piura, Pucallpa, Puerto Maldonado, Tacna, Tarapoto, Trujillo and Tumbes.
 Peru's major international airlines are LAN Peru and Taca.
 The international departure tax is US$31 and the domestic tax is about US$6, which is now included when you purchase tickets.

 The routes to Machu Picchu are: